srmainwaring/mathutils/README.md

 If you don't need boost within MathUtils, no modifications are required.

 If you need MathUtils with boost, you need to
-* include first boost to your project, (check the Add_Boost.cmake used in this repo for the tests)
+* include first boost to your project, (check the Add_Boost.cmake used in this repo for the tests) minimum version required is 1.66
 * add Boost::boost to your targets,
 * use the MathUtils/MathUtilsBoost.h instead of the classic MathUtils/MathUtils.h